The Epiphone Les Paul Standard PlusTop PRO Electric Guitar

-Furthermore, the action on this guitar is also amazing, which allow you to play comfortably.
+Furthermore, the action on this guitar is also amazing, which allows you to play comfortably.

-It has a perfect weight, too, that gives you the comfort, even for rigid rehearsals and concerts.
+It has a perfect weight, too, that gives you comfort, even for rigid rehearsals and concerts.

 No doubt you can produce rock and blues from it.
 However, if you love experimentation – with proper setup and good gain – you can get a very decent metal sound.